 I have a few new cookbooks on my ‘want to buy’ list- namely this Old World Italian: Recipes and Secrets from Our Travels in Italy: A Cookbook by Mimi Thorisson and Nothing Fancy: Unfussy Food for Having People Over by Alison Roman.
 Do you have either?
 What do you think?

 Until Next Month…

 I hope you’ll shower your self in self care, find a new ritual, book or recipe, or try one of this month’s favorite things.
-I look forward to sharing more with you in April!
+I look forward to sharing more of my 5 favorite things with you in April!
 Until then, check out my post on how to capture some spring memories with your family and perhaps consider getting a photo session on the books this spring!